syammohanmp/CartMart/README.md

 Installation
 ------------

-Install Extension Using Magento Connect
+Install Extension Using Magento Connect.<br />
-Log out from admin and log in admin again.
+Log out from admin and log in admin again.<br />
-Navigation to Medma->MarketPlace on the Navigation Menu
+Navigation to Medma->MarketPlace on the Navigation Menu<br />

 User manual